 This feature issue will cover the latest developments on inverse design methodologies and unveil nonintuitive material nanostructuring or nanostructure morphology as building blocks of highly efficient photonic devices.

 Topics to be covered include but are not limited to:

-All submissions need to present original, previously unpublished work, and will be subject to the normal standards and peer-review process of the Journal.
-Manuscripts must be prepared according to the usual guidelines for submission to JOSA B and uploaded through Prism's manuscript submission system.
-When submitting, please specify that the manuscript is for the Specialty Optical Fiber Modeling, Fabrication, and Characterization feature issue (choose from the drop-down menu).
+All papers need to present original, previously unpublished work, and will be subject to the normal standards and peer-review process of the journal.
+Manuscripts must be prepared according to the usual guidelines for submission to JOSA B and must be uploaded through Prism submission system.
+When submitting, please specify that the manuscript is for the "Inverse Design" feature issue (choose from the drop-down menu).

 Feature Issue Guest Editors

 Stéphane Lanteri, Inria Research Center at Université Côte d'Azur, Sophia Antipolis (Lead Editor)